sambetts/graph-calling-bots/README.md

 * Calls.JoinGroupCall.All
 * Calls.JoinGroupCallAsGuest.All

 All these permissions need administrator consent to be effective.
+The group-call bot has extra requirements.
 That should be enough to make calls to Teams users (P2P – more permissions are needed if calling a group).

 ## Optional: Setup PSTN Calling